2808 S. 72nd St.

 The night sky comes to life at this impressive planetarium.
 Join the audience in the theater for an educational trip through the heavens; visit the rooftop observatory for a view of the planets; or kick back and enjoy a laser show set to rock music.
 The planetarium also hosts traditional, live star talks.
 A store features a multitude of science-oriented materials.
 Tickets are sold in the lobby 30 minutes before show time.

 Founded in 1993, this museum is the first in Nebraska dedicated exclusively to Latinos.
 The art, culture and history featured here represent many countries.
 Works on display come from both North America and South America.
 Lectures and classes complement exhibits, while films and slide presentations offer a view into Latino culture.
-The museum also hosts workshops.
+The museum also hosts workshops for the community.

 Located at the Creighton University, Lied Art Gallery is a lovely gallery that hosts the artwork of many talented young people.
 Conducting events such as the BFA Exhibit at the Gallery at Bancroft Street Market, China Show (Asian Studies Program), The Visual Arts Faculty Exhibit or the Empty Bowls Event, the gallery provides the right exposure needed by the students to improve their art and also for the world to see what their capable of.
 Do visit the university website to know more about their event schedule.